-In addition, there are a number of variables including design, size, location (that is, pump station, weir, dam), site specific conditions (such as flow of creek/river/dam) and whether the renewals expenditure is for replacement or refurbishment.
+In addition, there are a number of variables including design, size, location (that is, pump station, weir, and dam), site-specific conditions (such as flow of creek/river/dam) and whether the renewals expenditure is for replacement or refurbishment.
 SKM noted that as the Maroon Dam expenditure is for refurbishment, the conclusions could be applied to that project.

-The Authority notes the outcome of the SKM review that the conclusions regarding Clarendon Diversion trash screens could be applied to the Maroon Dam trash screens.
-The expenditure is therefore considered prudent and efficient.
+The Authority noted the outcome of the SKM review that the conclusions regarding Clarendon Diversion trash screens could be applied to the Maroon Dam trash screens.
+The expenditure was therefore considered prudent and efficient.

 Item 6: Bromelton Weir - Road Refurbishment